wp-plugins/contact-form-7-paypal-add-on/readme.txt

 Each contact form can have its own PayPal settings.
 When a contact form is enabled with PayPal, and the user submits the form it will send the email as usual, then auto redirect to PayPal.

-WP Plugin is an offical PayPal Partner.
+WP Plugin is an offical PayPal Partner based in Boulder, Colorado.
 Various trademarks held by their respective owners.

 == Installation ==